 During the closing ceremony, the director of LIYSF, Richard Myhill, gave thanks to the many people who make LIYSF truly spectacular: the speakers, the staff, and above all, the inspiring participants.

 There’s one aspect of LIYSF that I find particularly poignant: the stories.
 Every student comes to the forum with a unique story, some exceptionally moving.
 During the first student interviews, I discovered one story that truly stunned me.
-Vidhart Bhalia, participant from India, mentioned during his interview “I’ve actually never been in a proper laboratory before.
+Vidhart Bhalia, a participant from India, mentioned during his interview “I’ve actually never been in a proper laboratory before.
 The laboratories in India are simply not of the same scale as UK’s ones.”

 Another beautiful moment occurred at the very end of LIYSF during the final lecture, which was presented by Professor Lord Robert Winston.
 When the last student was selected to ask a question, a young man stood up and said, “This isn’t actually a question, but I just wanted to thank you.
-You operated on my mother to reverse sterilisation, and if it weren’t for you, I would never have existed.
+You operated on my mother to reverse sterilization, and if it weren’t for you, I would never have existed.
 So thank you for my existence.”

 Students would agree that it is truly an honour to attend the London International Youth Science Forum.
-Being surrounded by such enthusiasm, creativity and innovation reminds you that bright, curious minds have the ability to change the world we live in, and I cannot wait to watch them succeed.
+Being surrounded by such enthusiasm, creativity and innovation remind you that bright, curious minds have the ability to change the world we live in, and I cannot wait to watch them succeed.

 Find out more about LIYSF by visiting their website.